If it wasn’t for beautiful design, we’d all live in a drab world. Steve Jobs would have been anonymous, and nobody would buy Apple products.

-The best designers, people like Rob Janoff, who designed the Apple logo in 2 weeks, dedicate themselves to improving with a lifelong hunger for more.
+The best designers, people like Rob Janoff, who designed the Apple logo in two weeks, dedicate themselves to improving with a lifelong hunger for more.
 The last great project is never enough - that’s the big secret of how to improve your design skills.

 For them, design is freedom.
 Freedom to create the dream that is in the mind, freedom to craft what the eye should see, starting with a blank screen and nothing more than an idea.

-For all the graphic designers who love the craft, we’ve hunted down the best ways that you can make the breakthrough to be truly a top designer.
+For all the graphic designers who love the craft, we’ve hunted down the best ways that you can make the breakthrough to truly be a top designer.
 Whether your focus is web design, logos or print, the quest for the best graphic design can be one of the most fulfilling experiences.
 Read on for 25+ tips on how to be a better graphic designer:

 Steve Jobs said, "Good artists copy.
 Great artists steal."
-He spoke this in relation to his visit to Xerox, where the graphical user interfaces he saw provided the gem of an idea for Apple’s personal computer.
-Jobs never stopped copying and, in his words, “stealing” design for subsequent Apple products.
-With that in mind, whenever you see a brilliant piece of design, steal it and use it in your next project.
+He declared this in relation to his visit to Xerox, where the graphical user interfaces he saw provided the gem of an idea for Apple’s personal computer.
+Jobs never stopped copying and, in his words, “stealing” design ideas for subsequent Apple products.
+With that in mind, whenever you notice a brilliant piece of design, steal it and use it in your next project.
 This will improve your design powers exponentially over time.

 Yes, being a perfectionist is good, but, paradoxically, you need to embrace imperfect work as well, since it’s an important part in learning how to get better at graphic design.
 Between those perfect masterpieces, practice your graphic design chops on pieces of experimental, throw-away work that improve your abilities.
 This approach will not only help you improve your graphic design skills, but also create a stellar design portfolio.

-Taking on projects that genuinely scare you for how far-reaching they are in scope and design requirement is the surest way to break through the inevitable plateau of your design skills.
+Taking on far-reaching projects that genuinely scare you because scope and design requirement is the surest method to surpass the inevitable plateau of your design skills.

-Back in the 1500s, Palma il Giovane, better known as Palma the Young, became Venice’s most dominant artist, painting masterpieces that would become amongst the most valuable in the world.
+Back in the 1500s, Palma il Giovane, known as Palma the Young, became Venice’s most dominant artist, painting masterpieces that would become among the most valuable in the world.
 Not only did Palma the Young have a painter father, but he studied under the illustrious Renaissance painter Tintoretto.
 Wanna know how to be a better graphic designer?
 Seek out opportunities to study with a master who has scaled the graphic design heights you can only dream about today.